talhof8/kashmir/README.md

 ## Kashmir
-Transactional Locking II (TL2) inspired STM library for Go, with a slight touch.
+Transactional Locking II (TL2)-inspired STM library for Go, with a slight touch.
 On commit time, this library locks the read-set in addition to the write-set in order to prevent potential data races in the current TL2 algorithm.